madhavmehndiratta/blog/_posts/2020-08-01-greenoptic-1-vulnhub-walkthrough.md

 That’s it!
 Thanks for reading.
 Stay tuned for similar walkthroughs and much more coming up in the near future!
 If you have any queries, you can contact me <a href="/contact">here.</a>

-NOTE: The awesome artwork used in this article was created by <a href="https://dribbble.com/Pro_Art">Andrey Prokopenko.</a>
+NOTE: The awesome artwork used in this article was created by <a href="https://dribbble.com/Pro_Art" rel=”nofollow”>Andrey Prokopenko.</a>